Celebrate the 4th of July in the Black Hills

 Home to patriotic icons, like Mount Rushmore National Memorial, the Black Hills of South Dakota is where you’ll find true pride and authentic Americana vacations year-round.
 Our red, white and blue colors really shine during the week of the 4th of July when our nation celebrates its independence.

-The Annual Black Hills Roundup Rodeo in Belle Fourche, June 30 - July 4 The Belle Fourche Roundup is one of the oldest continuously held outdoor rodeos in America.
+The 100th Annual Black Hills Roundup Rodeo in Belle Fourche, July 2 - July 6 The Belle Fourche Roundup is one of the oldest continuously held outdoor rodeos in America.
 See cowboys compete for points and prizes, as well as enjoy family activities, parades, fireworks and more.
+Fireworks July 2 and 3.
 Black Hills Roundup Rodeo & Fireworks in Belle Fourche

 Custer’s Old Time Country 4th of July Celebration, July 3rd and 4th

-Fireworks on the 3rd of July: The Elk Club in Rapid City
+Fireworks on the 3rd of July: Mount Rushmore (online lottery tickets), INFO

 4th of July Celebrations

-4th of July Fireworks Displays: Lead's Open Cut, Sturgis, Rapid City (view from Founders and Memorial Parks), Belle Fourche Rodeo grounds & Custer at Pageant Hill.
+4th of July Fireworks Displays: Sturgis, Rapid City (view from Founders and Memorial Parks), Custer at Pageant Hill, Lead's Open Cut(LEAD'S FIREWORKS HAVE BEEN POSTPONED TO LABOR DAY WEEKEND).

 Crazy Horse Memorial: Independence Day includes a giant American flag on the mountain and activities throughout the day.